Waverly High School (Kansas)

 Waverly Junior-Senior High School is a public high school located in Waverly, Kansas, in the Lebo–Waverly USD 243 school district, serving students in grades 6–12.
-Waverly has an enrollment of approximately 148 students.
-The principal is Susan Wildeman.
+Waverly has an enrollment of approximately 94 students.
+The principal is Bob Risch.
 The school mascot is the Bulldogs and the school colors are orange and black.

 Extracurricular activities

 The Bulldogs compete in the Lyon County League.
 The KSHSAA classification switches between 2A and 1A, the two lowest classes according to KSHSAA.
 The school also has a variety of organizations for the students to participate in.

 Athletics

 The Bulldogs compete in the Lyon County League and are classified as either 2A or 1A, two of the lowest classifications in Kansas according to KSHSAA.
 A majority of the sports are coached by the same coaches.
 Waverly Junior-Senior High School offers the following sports: